List of Animaniacs characters: Rita and Runt

-These segments, along with "Minerva Mink", were discontinued at the end of Season 1 (in part, because of Bernadette Peters' salary).
-Welker remained a series regular, voicing other characters.
-Rita and Runt returned as minor characters toward the series' end, and also appeared in the feature-length direct-to-video animated film Animaniacs: Wakko's Wish.

 Rita and Runt are a vagabond stray duo that get into many scraps and adventures.
 They are often searching for a home, but are back as strays by the end of the episode.
 In Animaniacs: Wakko's Wish, they are shown finally being accepted into a home, a result of Wakko's wish for two ha'pennies, which caused several characters to receive their heart's desires.
+These segments, along with "Minerva Mink", were discontinued at the end of Season 1 (in part, because of Bernadette Peters' salary).
+Welker remained a series regular, voicing other characters, and Peters voiced the Cheshire Cat in the Season 4 short "Mindy in Wonderland."
+Rita and Runt returned as minor characters toward the series' end, and also appeared in the feature-length direct-to-video animated film Animaniacs: Wakko's Wish.